 Nonetheless, these conditions are significantly different from each other.
 In the case of PAD, blood is not reaching the legs in sufficient volume.
 It means pain in the calves when walking and heaviness in the leg.
 Such pain gets worse on physical exertion.

-Both PAD and PVD may cause leg ulcers, but symptoms may differ
+Both PAD and PVD may cause non healing leg and foot ulcers, but symptoms may differ

 Although both PAD and PVD may cause leg ulcers, they have different symptoms.